We created Whiteness at Work to help organizations disrupt white dominant culture, repair harm, and build something new.

-If you are registering over 50 people and have an operating budget that will not allow your staff to participate at the full price send us an email at firstname.lastname@example.org and we'll work together to figure it out.
+If you have an operating budget that will not allow your staff to participate at the full price send us an email at firstname.lastname@example.org and we'll work together to figure it out.

 Once you purchase you will automatically receive an invoice.
 If you don't see it please search your spam and promo folders.
 If your organization has payment requirements that do not make it possible to pay online, we can meet your needs.
 Reach out to email@example.com and our team will assist.

 You will have access to all trainings, group activities, and resources until June 1, 2023.

 Chances are good we've got an answer for you.
 Please know we're a small team and it could take a day or two for us to reply.
 Get in touch at firstname.lastname@example.org